linuxserver/cstate/content/issues/2023-06-16-nextcloud.md

 ### Updating Nextcloud

-Updating the Nextcloud container is done by pulling the new image, throwing away the old container and starting the new one.
+Updating Nextcloud is done by pulling the new image, and recreating the container with it.

 It is only possible to upgrade one major version at a time.
 For example, if you want to upgrade from version 14 to 16, you will have to upgrade from version 14 to 15, then from 15 to 16.